Skip to content

 Sponsorship

-Rango is mostly the work of one developer.
-I have spent hundreds of hours making sure Rango works and feels great.
+Rango is almost entirely the work of one developer.
+I have spent thousands of hours making sure Rango works and feels great.
 I would like to be able to continue working on Rango to make it even better.
 To be able to do that I need your support.
-If Rango makes your life easier when navigating the web or it has become an essential tool for you, please consider becoming a sponsor.
+If Rango makes your life easier when navigating the web and has become an essential tool for you, please consider becoming a sponsor.
 Click here or just say rango open sponsor.

 Installation